SuvadeepMukherjee/MongoDB-The-Complete-Developers-Guide-Notes/Section 2 Understanding the Basics And CRUD Operations/Readme.md

 Every document  we enter gets a Unique Id (this is of type objectId)

 `db.flightdata.find().pretty()` => gets all the data from the flightdata collection in our flights database

+mongoDB uses binary json for storing data in the database, MongoDB drivers converts the json to bson (binary data , extends JSON types for example more detailed number types , efficient storage)